Heart Failure, Cardiac Transplant, and Mechanical Circulatory Support

 Bio

-Daniel Katz is an Instructor of Medicine and an Advanced Heart Failure and Transplant Cardiologist.
+Daniel Katz is an Assistant Professor of Medicine in the Stanford Center for Biomedical Informatics Research (BMIR) and the Cardiovascular Medicine Divisions.
+He practices as an Advanced Heart Failure and Transplant Cardiologist.
 He completed internal medicine residency at Massachusetts General Hospital, general cardiology training at Beth Israel Deaconess Medical Center, and then joined Stanford in 2021 for his advanced heart failure training.
-Since medical school, his research has focused on identifying the various pathophysiologic patterns and mechanisms that lead to the heterogeneous syndrome of heart failure.
+His research focuses on identifying the various pathophysiologic patterns and mechanisms that lead to the heterogeneous syndrome of heart failure.
 His efforts leverage high dimensional data in many forms including clinical phenotypes, plasma proteomics, metabolomics, and genetics.
 He is presently engaged in analysis of multi-omic data from the Molecular Transducers of Physical Activity Consortium (MoTrPAC) and the NHLBI Trans-Omics for Precision Medicine (TOPMed) Program.
 His clinical interests include advanced heart failure, transplant cardiology, and mechanical circulatory support.

 Masataka Kawana